 Apparatus

-To facilitate , we created a portable version of the VLP task with stimuli presented on a 27” monitor using a Macbook Pro laptop. ideo of the child’s gaze was recorded using a digital camcorder set up behind the monitor.
-To minimize visual distractions, child sat on caregiver lap inside of a portable 5’ by 5’ tent with opaque walls.
+To facilitate recruitment, we created a portable version of the VLP task with stimuli presented on a 27” monitor using a Macbook Pro laptop.
+Native ASL learners are a difficult population to recruit because approximately 95% of deaf children are born to hearing parents with little prior exposure to a signed language (Mitchell & Karchmer, 2004).
+A video of the child’s gaze was recorded using a digital camcorder set up behind the monitor.
+To minimize visual distractions during the testing, the child sat on a caregiver’s lap inside of a portable 5’ by 5’ tent with opaque walls.
 The tent reduced the potential for visual distractions to occur during the task.